-On May 1st the FACTA Red Flag Rule goes into effect.
-If you’re the average small business owner you haven’t even heard about the Red Flag Rule.
-You might also think it only applies to financial institutions.
-However, these new regulations affect almost every business.
-The rules can be onerous to comply with and come with sharp teeth.
+Depending on your particular business or industry, you are most likely familiar with the FACTA Red Flag Rule.
+These rules can be quite complex, and you might be under the misconception that it only applies to financial institutions.
+However, as these laws and regulations are continually updated, they begin to affect almost every business.
+The rules can be complicated to comply with and come with harsh penalties.
 Not a good combination for small businesses struggling just to stay afloat.

 So what is the Red Flag Rule?
 In short it requires businesses to develop and implement a program that will identify potential identity theft through suspicious activities.
 These patterns of suspicious activities are called “red flags.”
 Every business must create a compliance program to identify and respond to red flags.
 Once developed, employees must be trained on the program.

 The Red Flag Rule will be enforced by the Federal Trade Commission (FTC).
 However, as with other recent privacy legislation, there are allowances for individuals to seek damages under the law.
 In other words, trial lawyers will be salivating to put together class action lawsuits against businesses.
 Enacted on August 1st 2009, if an employee fails to recognize identity theft red flags and report them, the penalty could be a financially crippling lawsuit.

 The rule applies to any business that offers or connects customers to credit.
 Almost every business qualifies including: